kuhnkeF/headposeplus/README.md

 https://user-images.githubusercontent.com/35331054/216019397-2aa3de5f-ea02-4f64-898f-7f787a65cd35.mp4
 ###### Our head pose predictions on Biwi [[8]](#8) dataset

+# Updates
+- **20.03.2023**
+  Fixed a bug for 6DRepNet evaluation.
+6DRepNet was trained with BGR images, but I used RGB for the evaluation.
+With this update BGR images are used instead, and the performance is now similar to the paper.

 # HeadPose+

 Are head pose estimation results comparable? `not really`